ktsein/CV/README.md

 [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Porfolio] (https://kyawtunsein.com/portfolio/) | [LinkedIn] (https://uk.linkedin.com/in/kyawtunsein)

 I love technology and design.
 My dream is to build products that benefit millions of people.
 Before Makers Academy, I enjoy making physical things.
 I built a wide range of things from a [bioreactor](https://kyawtunsein.com/portfolio/lego-thor/) for micro-algae farming to a [timer](https://kyawtunsein.com/portfolio/mechanical-time-water-bottle/) to increase daily water intake.

 After working on electronics, I realize that the software is the soul and how much my life is improved because of all the software I am currently using.
-That leads me to learn to code and I feel the same joy I have when building physical things!
+That leads me to learn to code.
+I feel the same joy I have when building physical things!
 I am continuously learning not just about coding but also about software craftsmanship.

 ## Projects